judychuepursuit/budgeting-app/README.md

 </p>
 <h2>Contributing</h2>
 <p>
-I am a begginner Full-Stack web developer open to collaborating together to create functional, effective and beautiful sites.
-Feel free to open an issue or submit a pull request.
+I am a begginner Full-Stack web developer open to working together to create functional, effective and beautiful sites.
+Feel free to reach out to me for opportunities in collaborating or reach out and open an issue or submit a pull request.
 </p>
     <h2>License</h2>
 <p>